arogozhnikov/arogozhnikov.github.io/_posts/2023-08-20-optical-pooled-scrrens.markdown

 - does it transfer?
 When two labs experiment with same cell line, would they get similar results?
   In theory, yes, but how about practice?
-- similarity and difference with arrayed screens: shared media means studied processed are restricted to a single-cell, and cell interactions are not restricted to cell with same perturbation.
+- similarity and difference with arrayed screens: shared media means studied processed are limited to a single cell, because cell interactions are not restricted to cells with the same perturbation.
-  This has both pros (clearer signal) and cons (if cell interactions are of interest).
+  This has both pros (clearer signal) and cons (if cell interactions/collective behavior are of interest).
 - is it suitable to automatically find 'interesting' combinations of genes?
   Can we train RL to discover those for us?
 - can it handle tissue slices?
 Can we pool-screen whole mouse?